Founders Journey - Baremetrics

 This value is a critical financial metric for determining a business's sales profitability, as it indicates how lucrative and in-demand a company's goods and services are.

-It is critical to remember that sales profitability, or the gross profit margins of a company, may only provide insight into the profitability of the business’s goods or services.
-In comparison, total revenue offers insight into a business’s overall financial health.
+It is critical to remember that sales profitability, or the gross profit margin, refers to the percentage of revenue remaining after subtracting the cost of goods sold.
+Gross profit margin may only provide insight into the profitability of the business's goods or services.
+In comparison, total revenue offers insight into a business's overall financial health.

 How to Calculate Net Sales Revenue